VLC media player: Release history

+Starting with version 1.1.0, VLC release codenames refer to characters from Terry Pratchett's Discworld novels; an exception is release 2.2.1, which came out shortly after Pratchett's death on March 12, 2015, and which was codenamed Terry Pratchett in honor of the author himself.

 Design principles

 Modular design

 VLC, like most multimedia frameworks, has a very modular design which makes it easier to include modules/plugins for new file formats, codecs, interfaces, or streaming methods.
 VLC 1.0.0 has more than 380 modules.
 The VLC core creates its own graph of modules dynamically, depending on the situation: input protocol, input file format, input codec, video card capabilities and other parameters.
 In VLC, almost everything is a module, like interfaces, video and audio outputs, controls, scalers, codecs, and audio/video filters.

 Interfaces

-The default GUI is based on Be API on BeOS, Cocoa for macOS, and Qt 4 for Linux and Windows, but all give a similar standard interface.
+The default GUI is based on Be API on BeOS, Cocoa for macOS, and Qt 5 for Linux and Windows, but all give a similar standard interface.
 The old default GUI was based on wxWidgets on Linux and Windows.
 VLC supports highly customizable skins through the skins2 interface, and also supports Winamp 2 and XMMS skins.
 Skins are not supported in the macOS version.
 VLC has ncurses, remote control, and telnet console interfaces.
 There is also an HTTP interface, as well as interfaces for mouse gestures and keyboard hotkeys.